Thursday, May 29, 2025

 “If that’s true, why do you sound so unsimple?”

 Jesus sighed.
-“The people who translated the bible made me sound that way.
+“The people who translated the Bible made me sound that way.
 If you heard me in Aramaic, I would have sounded just like I do now.”

 “If I heard you in Amaratic, you’d sound like—” and here deVan did an entirely inappropriate imitation of a foreign language, which, to be fair, he would not learn was inappropriate for several more years.
 “But I get your point.
 Are there any translations that sound like you?”